1975 spring offensive: Huế–Da Nang Campaign

 At a meeting in Saigon on 13 March President Thiệu was briefed on the military situation by Trưởng and the new III Corps commander, Lieutenant General Nguyễn Văn Toàn.
 Thiệu then laid out his plan for national consolidation.
 As Trưởng understood it, he was free to redeploy his forces to hold the Da Nang area.
+This South Vietnam's second largest city was to be held due to possible future exploitation of offshore oil deposits.
 Trưởng was shocked to discover, however, that the Airborne Division was to be removed to III Corps.
 (Unknown to Trưởng at the time, the Marine Division was also already slated for redeployment with both units then forming a new national reserve).

 General Trưởng was recalled to Saigon on 19 March to brief Thiệu on his withdrawal plan.
 The general developed two contingency plans: The first was predicated on government control of Highway 1, which would be utilized for two simultaneous withdrawals from Huế and Chu Lai to Da Nang; The second course presupposed PAVN interdiction of the highway and called for a withdrawal into three enclaves: Huế, Da Nang, and Chu Lai.
 This was to be only an interim measure, however, since the forces that withdrew to Huế and Chu Lai would then be sea-lifted to Da Nang by the Republic of Vietnam Navy.
 The president then stunned the general by announcing he misinterpreted his previous orders: Huế was not to be abandoned.
 Making matters worse, Trưởng discovered that his force was to be reduced by the removal of the Marine Division.

 By the time of the second meeting it was obvious that the second plan was the only possible recourse, since any phased withdrawal along Highway 1 had become impossible.
 This was due to increasing PAVN pressure that the ARVN was barely containing and the enormous and uncontrolled flow of refugees along the highway.
 Trưởng then requested permission for a withdrawal of his forces into the three enclaves as planned and for the retention of the Marines.
 Thiệu's reply ordered him to "hold onto any territory he could with whatever forces he now had, including the Marine Division."